afafore1/GraphGUI/README.md

 - Drag mouse to place edges between vertices
 - Right click to remove vertex
 - Middle click to move vertex around
+- Double click to choose start vertex and destination vertex (Colors and label will be updated).